sd1p/PDFlow/README.md

 6. `cd ../frontend`
 7. `npm install`
 8. Configure environment variables:
-   - Create a `.env` file in the backend directory and set the required variables (e.g., AWS S3 credentials).
+   - Create a `.env` file in the backend directory and set the required variables.

         ```env
         OPENAI_API_KEY=